glglak/tap-dash-react-native-game/README.md

 You have multiple options for building Android app bundles (.aab) or APK files without installing Java or the Android SDK locally.

-### Option 1: GitHub Actions (Recommended for Free)
+### Option 1: GitHub Actions - Release Method (Recommended)

 The simplest option that doesn't require EAS build quota or local setup:

 1. Go to your GitHub repository: https://github.com/glglak/tap-dash-react-native-game
 2. Click on the "Actions" tab
-3. Select the "Simple Android Build" workflow
+3. Select the "Basic Android Build" workflow
 4. Click "Run workflow" and select your build type (aab or apk)
 5. Wait for the build to complete (typically 5-10 minutes)
-6. Once completed, click on the workflow run
+6. Go to the "Releases" section of your repository
-7. Download your build artifact named "android-build"
+7. Find the latest release and download your app file

-This option is completely free and runs in GitHub's cloud.
+This approach creates an official GitHub Release for each build, making it easy to download and track versions.

 ### Option 2: EAS Build with Google Play Profile